This is a low-cost spaghetti Bolognese recipe that will feed all the fussy eaters in your home.

 Once it's all ready you just need to decide: do you prefer to mix your Bolognese sauce into the spaghetti or have a good helping on top?

-- 1 tbsp olive oil or whatever is available
+- 1 tablespoon olive oil or whatever is available

 - 3 medium onions chopped

 - 1 green pepper chopped